Novita-data/Sales-dashboard/README.md

 # Sales Performance Dashboard – Power BI

 ## Project Overview
 This project presents an interactive Sales Performance Dashboard created using Power BI.
 The dashboard analyzes business sales data across regions, product categories, customer segments, and time periods to identify sales trends and business performance patterns.

 The objective of this project is to transform raw sales data into meaningful business insights through data visualization and KPI analysis.
+This project is created as part of my learning in Power BI journey and business analytics.

 ---